Updated: May 2023

 We are always available to advise you when booking a flight.
 However, most customers prefer to book the flight themselves.
 Often this is cheaper in terms of price and you can pick your own preferences.

 The complete electricity supply of Lebanon is 220 Volt / 50 Hz.
 Lebanon therefore uses sometimes the same plugs and sockets as in most of Western Europe.
 However, we suggest to bring a universal plug.
-There is also regular power outages, so make sure to charge everything as soon as there is power in your hotel.
+There are regular power outages, so make sure to charge everything as soon as there is power in your hotel.

 Internet is available at most accommodations (if it works).
 However, don’t expect a fast and steady connection.
 In general everywhere in Lebanon is mobile coverage.
 You can also choose to purchase a local SIM card.
 Your local guide will be happy to help you with this.